JellyRollJunior/leet-code-journal/README.md

 * Binary Tree Level Order Traversal
     * Insane confidence boost
     * LEARN WHAT THE QUEUE METHODS ARE.
 YOU CAN'T KEEP LOOKING AT ORACLE DOCUMENTATION DURING INTERVIEWS LOOOOOOL
+* Lowest Common Ancestor of a Binary Tree
+    * Redo -> good question to test recursive skills
+    * Think about each case thoroughly.
+You're kinda rusty :(

 Intervals
 * Insert Interval